Keeping Friendships Alive

 Try to really tune in to what your friend is saying without thinking about what your response is going to be.
 And it's a good idea not to offer advice unless someone asks for it.
 If your friend has a problem, you don't have to fix it -- just letting her talk about it without expressing judgment or criticism can be helpful.

-Online social networks such as MySpace or Facebook aren't just for teenagers.
+Online social networks aren't just for teens.
 Many adults have discovered that such sites are a great way to exchange messages, share photos, find lost friends, and generally keep in touch with people all over the country or all over the world.
-A 2008 survey from the Pew Charitable Trust found that among those who use the Internet, 57 percent of adults age 25 to 34 and 30 percent of adults age 35 to 44 have a profile on a social networking site.
-About 7 percent of people over 65 have joined the MySpace and Facebook generation, too.

 For older people who have trouble visiting friends, social networks on the Internet can be a buffer against loneliness and depression.
-Younger people on Facebook or MySpace often collect hundreds of "friends," one clear sign that online friendships aren't always as deep or involved as the face-to-face variety.
+Younger people on Instagram or TikTok often collect hundreds of followers and "friends," one clear sign that online friendships aren't always as deep or involved as the face-to-face variety.
 Social networking on the Internet can be a quick and easy way to meet others in the cyberworld, but avoid sharing personal information online with people you don't know well or whom you are not already friends with in the "real world."

 Expanding your options

 While you're doing what you can to maintain your current friendships, why not expand your options?
 Chances are, there are some interesting people all around you.
-They live in your neighborhood and frequent your favorite coffee shop -- unlike your widely scattered friends from high school or college.
+They live in your neighborhood and often sit next to you at work -- unlike your widely scattered friends from high school or college.
 People you already see almost every day might turn into friends if you take the time to get to know them.
-Introduce yourself, find out what they like to do for fun, and see what happens.
+Find out what they like to do for fun and see what happens.

 Meeting future friends is a lot like searching for a potential date.
 You have to leave your house and find people who might share your interests.
 Consider joining a local club, taking dance classes, or participating in a reading group or neighborhood organization.
 Go hiking with the local Sierra Club or join a racquetball league at your gym.
 Sing in a choral group or join the PTA.
 Volunteer work of all types, from building houses to reading to kids, can be a great way to meet like-minded people who might be friendship-caliber.